 But, if there is anything that you or your employees make personal use of (e.g. a computer) you must treat it as expenses and benefits for employers.

 Note: You cannot claim all expenses for Corporation Tax purposes (e.g. entertaining a client).
 Some would need adding back to the profits when you prepare a Company Tax Return.

 You would be able to claim capital allowances on assets bought to keep for use in the business.
 Typical examples of claimable assets include:

 In certain circumstances you might be able to make a claim or election for:

 There are some restrictions if you are going to claim Marginal Relief.
-The company must have had profits between £300,000 and £1.5 million that were either from before the 1st of April 2015 or from oil rights or extraction in the UK or the UK continental shelf.
+The trading company must have had profits between £300,000 and £1.5 million that were either from before 1st of April 2015 or from oil rights or extraction in the UK or the UK continental shelf.